hvb-software/hvb-software.github.io/_tabs/about.md

 <a class="without-underline" href="https://github.com/jakubpradzynski" target="_blank"><i class="fa-tm-social fab fa-github"></i></a>
 <a class="without-underline" href="https://twitter.com/PradzynskiJakub" target="_blank"><i class="fa-tm-social fa-brands fa-x-twitter"></i></a>

-<p class="tm-description-first">From 2019 works for the largest e-commerce platform in Poland - Allegro.
-Co-organizer of Toruń JUG.
-Co-organizer & co-teacher of a course at the Nicolaus Copernicus University.</p>
+<p class="tm-description-first">From 2019 do his best for the largest e-commerce platform in Poland - Allegro.
+Co-organizer of the Toruń JUG.
+Co-organizer & co-teacher of a class at the Nicolaus Copernicus University.</p>

 Mostly focused on backends - microservices written in Kotlin (or Java) and Spring Boot.
 Also works with big data (like Apache Spark) and GCP.
 More interested in MongoDB.